openharmony/docs/en/application-dev/application-models/uiability-intra-device-interaction.md

 ## Starting a Specified Page of UIAbility

+### Overview

 A UIAbility component can have multiple pages that each display in specific scenarios.

+A UIAbility component can be started in two modes:

+- Cold start: The UIAbility instance is totally closed before being started.
+This requires that the code and resources of the UIAbility instance be completely loaded and initialized.
+- Hot start: The UIAbility instance has been started, running in the foreground, and then switched to the background before being started again.
+In this case, the status of the UIAbility instance can be quickly restored.

-This section describes how to specify a startup page and start the specified page when the target UIAbility is started for the first time or when the target UIAbility is not started for the first time.
+This section describes how to start a specified page in both modes: [cold start](#cold-starting-uiability) and [hot start](#hot-starting-uiability).
+Before starting a specified page, you will learn how to specify a startup page on the initiator UIAbility.

 ### Specifying a Startup Page